Cargo Trailer Camper Conversion: The Ultimate Guide (37 Ideas to Build Your Dream Trailer)

 6x12 trailers

-• Enough space for a bed and kitchen
+• Enough space for a bed and a kitchen

 7x14 trailers